music-match/music-match.github.io/index.md

 Upon clicking on the owner of the jam in the "Recommended By" section, the user will be redirected to the owner's profile page.
 This page is similar to the [My Profile](#profile-page) page except that the user cannot edit or delete the profile if they are not the owner.

-Users can search for other jams by typing the title or description of the jam in the search bar.
+Users can search for jams by typing the title or description of the jam in the search bar.
 The page will automatically display jams that adhere to the criteria specified by the search bar.

 ## My Jams Page
 <img src="images/my-jams.png">